BartOtten/phoenix_live_head/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome and should be discussed on [the Phoenix Localized Routes topic on the Elixir forum](https://elixirforum.com/t/phoenix-localized-routes-localize-your-phoenix-website-with-multilingual-urls/48486).
+Feature requests are welcome and should be discussed on [the Phoenix Live Head topic on the Elixir forum](https://elixirforum.com/t/52803).
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the community of the merits of this feature.
 Please provide as much detail and context as possible.